Effective Date: June 28, 2006

 b.
 To provide for the resolution and follow-up on audit recommendations issued by the GAO and the OIG as an integral component of sound management and is a responsibility shared by all NASA management officials.
 Responsive corrective action taken by management on GAO/OIG audit findings and recommendations is essential to improving the effectiveness and efficiency of NASA operations consistent with GAO's Standards for Internal Control in the Federal Government.

 c.
-To recognize, support, and utilize GAO/OIG audits of NASA activities as an important element of NASA's management system, consistent with Office of Management and Budget (OMB) Circular A-123, "Management's Responsibility for Risk Management and Internal Controls."
+To recognize, support, and utilize GAO/OIG audits of NASA activities as an important element of NASA's management system, consistent with Office of Management and Budget (OMB) Circular A-123, "Management's Responsibility for Enterprise Risk Management and Internal Controls."
 Each NASA Center shall establish processes within its management systems to ensure prompt and proper management decisions and implementation of GAO/OIG audit recommendations.

 d.
 That these processes shall be consistent with guidance in OMB Circular A-50, Audit Follow-up, as well as the requirements of NPD 1280.1, NASA Integrated Management Systems, and NPD 1200.1, NASA Internal Control.